-Nearly half of all men with Klinefelter syndrome develop metabolic syndrome, which is a group of conditions that include type 2 diabetes, high blood pressure (hypertension), increased belly fat, high levels of fats (lipids) such as cholesterol and triglycerides in the blood.
-Compared with unaffected men, adults with Klinefelter syndrome also have an increased risk of developing involuntary trembling (tremors), breast cancer (if gynecomastia develops), thinning and weakening of the bones (osteoporosis), and autoimmune disorders such as systemic lupus erythematosus and rheumatoid arthritis.
-(Autoimmune disorders are a large group of conditions that occur when the immune system attacks the body's own tissues and organs.)
+People with Klinefelter syndrome have an increased risk of developing metabolic syndrome, which is a group of conditions that include high blood glucose levels during prolonged periods without food (fasting), high blood pressure (hypertension), increased belly fat, and high levels of fats (lipids) such as cholesterol and triglycerides in the blood.
+Compared with unaffected people, adults with Klinefelter syndrome also have an increased risk of developing involuntary trembling (tremors) in their arms or hands, breast cancer (if gynecomastia develops), thinning and weakening of the bones (osteoporosis), and autoimmune disorders such as systemic lupus erythematosus and rheumatoid arthritis.
+Autoimmune disorders are a large group of conditions that occur when the immune system attacks the body's own tissues and organs.

-Klinefelter syndrome is a sex chromosome disorder in boys and men that results from the presence of an extra X chromosome in cells.
+Klinefelter syndrome is a sex chromosome disorder in individuals who were assigned male at birth that results from the presence of an extra X chromosome in cells.
 People typically have 46 chromosomes in each cell, two of which are the sex chromosomes.
-Females have two X chromosomes (46,XX), and males have one X and one Y chromosome (46,XY).
-Most often, boys and men with Klinefelter syndrome have the usual X and Y chromosomes, plus one extra X chromosome, for a total of 47 chromosomes (47,XXY).
+Females typically have two X chromosomes (46,XX), and males typically have one X and one Y chromosome (46,XY).
+Most often, people with Klinefelter syndrome have the usual X and Y chromosomes, and one extra X chromosome, for a total of 47 chromosomes (47,XXY).

-Boys and men with Klinefelter syndrome have an extra copy of multiple genes on the X chromosome.
-The activity of these extra genes may disrupt many aspects of development, including sexual development before birth and at puberty, and are responsible for the common signs and symptoms of Klinefelter syndrome.
-Researchers are working to determine which genes contribute to the specific developmental and physical differences that can occur with Klinefelter syndrome.
+Individuals with Klinefelter syndrome have an extra copy of multiple genes on the X chromosome.
+The activity of these extra genes may disrupt many aspects of development and are responsible for the common signs and symptoms of Klinefelter syndrome.
+Researchers are working to determine which genes contribute to the specific developmental and physical differences that can occur in people with Klinefelter syndrome.

-Some people with features of Klinefelter syndrome have an extra X chromosome in only some of their cells; other cells typically have one X and one Y chromosome.
-(Rarely, other cells may have additional chromosome abnormalities.)
+Some people with features of Klinefelter syndrome have an extra X chromosome in only some of their cells, while the other cells have one X and one Y chromosome.
+Rarely, some cells may have additional chromosome abnormalities.
 In these individuals, the condition is described as mosaic Klinefelter syndrome (46,XY/47,XXY).
-It is thought that less than 10 percent of individuals with Klinefelter syndrome have the mosaic form.
-Boys and men with mosaic Klinefelter syndrome may have milder signs and symptoms than those with the extra X chromosome in all of their cells, depending on what proportion of cells have the additional chromosome.
+It is thought that approximately 10 percent of individuals with Klinefelter syndrome have the mosaic form.
+People with mosaic Klinefelter syndrome may have milder signs and symptoms than those with the extra X chromosome in all of their cells, depending on what proportion of cells have the additional chromosome.

-Several conditions resulting from the presence of more than one extra sex chromosome in each cell are sometimes described as variants of Klinefelter syndrome.
+Some conditions that are caused by the presence of more than one extra sex chromosome in each cell are described as variants of Klinefelter syndrome.
 These conditions include 48,XXXY syndrome, 48,XXYY syndrome, and 49,XXXXY syndrome.
 Like Klinefelter syndrome, these conditions affect male sexual development and can be associated with learning disabilities and problems with speech and language development.
 However, the features of these disorders tend to be more severe than those of Klinefelter syndrome and affect more parts of the body.
-As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to consider them as separate conditions.
+As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to classify them as separate conditions.

 Klinefelter syndrome is not inherited; the addition of an extra X chromosome occurs during the formation of reproductive cells (eggs or sperm) in one of an affected person's parents.
 During cell division, an error called nondisjunction prevents X chromosomes from being distributed normally among reproductive cells as they form.
 Typically, as cells divide, each egg cell gets a single X chromosome, and each sperm cell gets either an X chromosome or a Y chromosome.
 However, because of nondisjunction, an egg cell or a sperm cell can also end up with an extra copy of the X chromosome.